Below is information and questions that have been asked by other parents.

 Does the College cover the costs of damages to personal property?

 The College assumes no responsibility for loss of or damage to personal property for any reason and has no insurance coverage protecting students’ property.
 Students and their families are encouraged to check coverage under their family’s home owner insurance policy or purchase renters insurance while in student housing.

 How am I alerted to major campus emergencies such as a shooter on campus or earthquake?

-In the event that a situation arises, either on or off campus, that, in the judgment of the Director of Campus Safety or her designee, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued.
-Depending on the severity of the situation, the warning may trigger activation of all or part of the OxyAlert system; a multi-layered approach using siren, voice mail, email, text messaging and website notifications.
-Students enroll in OxyAlert during clearance at the start of each semester; faculty, staff and administratios enroll at the MyOxy section of the College webside.
+In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of Campus Safety or designee, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued.
+Depending on the severity of the situation, the warning may trigger activation of all or part of the OxyAlert system; a multi-layered approach using siren, voicemail, email, text messaging and website notifications.
+Students enroll in OxyAlert during clearance at the start of each semester; faculty, staff and administrators enroll at the MyOxy section of the College website.

 Are students made aware of signs of alcohol poisoning and encouraged to intervene?

-How is it decided which students get into a class and which does not, in case the class is over subscribed?
+How is it decided which students get into a class and which do not, in case the class is oversubscribed?